 The Beauty Of Golf In Scotland

-The first tee at Elie doesn’t overlook a long winding fairway but stares straight into a hill where, on top, rests a black and white pole which shows the golfer the way.
-A few decades ago, a member here rescued a periscope from a retiring British Navy submarine and it was given a second life as a lookout for the first tee.
+The first tee at Elie doesn’t overlook the long winding fairway but stares straight into a hill where, on top, rests a black and white pole that shows the golfer the way.
+A few decades ago, a member here rescued a periscope from a retiring British Navy submarine and was given a second life as a lookout for the first tee.
 The assistant pro dutifully uses it for each group, sends them on their way and returns to his post.

 As requested, I play away on a gorgeous sunny summer Scottish afternoon by myself – the group ahead was an older couple with their dog – and by the time I make it to the top of the hill by the black and white stake they are already on the second fairway and I will never see them again.

 Golf in Scotland is a game for everyone

 Golf in Scotland is many things – a simpler game, a game for everyone and anyone and a game with lessons that unfold itself to you as you walk the fairways – much like the blind shots lead you to tops of hills and vistas and the hole ahead.
 Here, everyone plays – for the social aspect, for something to do while you walk the dog, for the exercise and for the lessons learned I like to think.
 In the States, and much of the world, as the game has gotten farther and farther away from its beautiful simplicity, we have lost something – and as, golf is life, or life is golf, perhaps it shows us what we have lost in our lives as well.

 Golf in the United States is almost always, especially in the South, a repetitive game of hit it long and hit it high.
 A simple par three in North Carolina is almost always going to play 145 yards – today – tomorrow – forever.
 With a pin placement, it might climb to 154 or drop to 137 but you’ll never face less than that.